adamkochanmanager/adamkochan.com/content/posts/rtj2-review.md

 ![album cover for mikgazer vol. 1](/images/RunTheJewelsRTJ2.jpg#album)

-*“From start to finish, this is a bold and brash album that takes no breaks never let’s up, with amazing production and flows”*
+*“From start to finish, this is a bold and brash album that takes no breaks, with amazing production and flows”*
 ---

 **Score**: 8/10